hozumi/hiccup-bridge/README.md

     % ls -l hicv
     -rw-r--r--  1 fatrow  staff   434 10 30 00:37 your.app.namespace.view1.html
     -rw-r--r--  1 fatrow  staff   895 10 30 00:37 your.app.namespace.view2.html
-Files are created at each namespace.
+Files are created at each namespace file.
 If you want to separate file, use *2htmls*
     % lein hicv 2htmls
     % ls -l hicv